-O Dicionário Bibliográfico de Literatura Italiana Traduzida no Brasil é o resultado de um projeto de pesquisa desenvolvido, desde 2010, pela Universidade Federal de Santa Catarina (UFSC) e pela Universidade de São Paulo (USP), e já contou com o apoio do CNPq e da Fapesp e pretende reunir o maior número de dados possível sobre obras de literatura italiana traduzida no Brasil.
+O Dicionário Bibliográfico de Literatura Italiana Traduzida no Brasil (ISBN 978-85-8328-280-8) é o resultado de um projeto de pesquisa desenvolvido, desde 2010, pela Universidade Federal de Santa Catarina (UFSC) e pela Universidade de São Paulo (USP), e já contou com o apoio do CNPq e da Fapesp e pretende reunir o maior número de dados possível sobre obras de literatura italiana traduzida no Brasil.

 Data consultation is available to any type of user, from the curious and amateurish reader to people in the publishing market, translators or specialist researchers.